Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true. Source: Katelyn Devine

 Properties of Exponents 4

-Directions: Using the integers -9 to 9 at most one time each, fill in the boxes to make an equation where the product’s exponent has the greatest possible value.
+Directions: Using the integers -9 to 9, at most one time each, place an integer in each box to make an equation where the product’s exponent has the greatest possible value.
 Source: Robert Kaplinsky

 Read More »Properties of Exponents 3

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes twice to make an equation.
-You may reuse all the digits for each equation.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.
 Source: Robert Kaplinsky

 Read More »Fractional Power to a Power

-Directions: Using the digits 1 to 9 at most once, fill in the boxes to create a true statement.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.
 Source: Kate Nerdypoo

 Read More »Rational Exponents 4